A Comprehensive Survey on Deep Graph Representation Learning: Graph Self-supervised Learning

-Besides supervised or semi-supervised methods, self-supervised learning (SSL) also has shown its powerful capability in data mining and representation embedding recent years.
-In this section we investigated Graph Neural Networks based on SSL, and provided a detailed introduction to a few typical models.
-Graph SSL methods usually has an unified pipeline, which includes pretext tasks and downstream tasks.
-Pretext tasks help model encoder to learn better representation, as a premise of better performance in downstream tasks.
+Besides supervised or semi-supervised methods, self-supervised learning (SSL) also has shown its powerful capability in data mining and representation embedding in recent years.
+In this section, we investigated Graph Neural Networks based on SSL and provided a detailed introduction to a few typical models.
+Graph SSL methods usually have a unified pipeline, which includes pretext tasks and downstream tasks.
+Pretext tasks help the model encoder to learn better representation, as a premise of better performance in downstream tasks.
 So a delicate design of pretext task is crucial for Graph SSL.
-We would firstly introduce overall framework of Graph SSL in Section~\ref{self_overall_framework}, then introduce the two kind of pretext task design, generation-based methods and contrast-Based methods respectively in Section~\ref{self_generation} and \ref{self_contrast}.
-A summarization is provided in Table~\ref{table_self_supervised}.
+We would firstly introduce the overall framework of Graph SSL in Section~\ref{self_overall_framework}, then introduce the two kinds of pretext task design, generation-based methods and contrast-based methods respectively in Section~\ref{self_generation} and \ref{self_contrast}.
+A summarisation is provided in Table~\ref{table_self_supervised}.